Ashburton (Vic.)

 Ashburton is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Ashburton's population was approximately 8,481 as of November 2025, marking a rise of 529 individuals (6.7%) since the 2021 Census which recorded 7,952 people.
-This increase is inferred from the estimated resident population of 8,403 in June 2024 and an additional 133 validated new addresses since the Census date.
-The population density ratio was around 2,986 persons per square kilometer, placing Ashburton in the upper quartile compared to national locations assessed by AreaSearch.
-Over the past decade, from 2015 to 2025, Ashburton exhibited a resilient growth pattern with a compound annual growth rate of 0.5%, outperforming its SA3 area.
+Ashburton's population was around 8,521 as of February 2026, according to AreaSearch's analysis.
+This figure reflects an increase of 569 people, representing a 7.2% rise since the 2021 Census, which reported a population of 7,952.
+The change is inferred from the estimated resident population of 8,404 as of June 2024 and an additional 137 validated new addresses since the Census date.
+This population level results in a density ratio of approximately 3,000 persons per square kilometer, placing Ashburton in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, ending in 2026, Ashburton has shown resilient growth patterns with an average annual growth rate of 0.5%, outperforming its SA3 area.
 Overseas migration was the primary driver of population growth during this period.
-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 using 2022 as the base year.

-For areas not covered by this data, AreaSearch utilized VIC State Government's Regional/LGA projections from 2023 with adjustments made via a weighted aggregation method from LGA to SA2 levels.
-Growth rates by age group were applied across all areas for years 2032 to 2041.
-Based on population projections, lower quartile growth is anticipated nationally, with Ashburton expected to grow by 319 persons to 2041, reflecting a total increase of 2.8% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+Looking ahead, lower quartile growth is anticipated nationally, with Ashburton expected to grow by 319 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of approximately 2.4% over the 17-year period.

 Frequently Asked Questions - Population